-- Aetna Choiceplan, Empire BlueCross BlueShield ChoicePlan and UnitedHealthcare Choiceplan: there is a combined network and out-of-network maximum benefit of 120 visits per calendar year.
+- Aetna ChoicePlan, CIGNA ChoicePlan, Empire BlueCross BlueShield ChoicePlan and UnitedHealthcare ChoicePlan: there is a combined network and out-of-network maximum benefit of 200 visits per calendar year (combined with home health care visits).
 One visit is equal to one eight-hour shift.
-Inpatient private-duty nursing is not covered. - CIGNA Choiceplan: there is a maximum benefit of 40 visits per calendar year for out-of-network services.
-One visit is equal to one eight-hour shift.
+Inpatient private-duty nursing is not covered. - For UnitedHealthcare EPO, private duty nursing is not combined with home health care.
+There is no maximum number of visits.